 The track is suspended some 20 to 30 metres above and stretches 252 metres over the stream.

-The visible strata of the gorges is composed of sedimentary limestone rocks which vary widely in appearance and composition, from grey to a yellowish colour, partly covered with mosses and other organic particles.
+The visible strata of the gorges are composed of sedimentary limestone rocks which vary widely in appearance and composition, from grey to a yellowish colour, partly covered with mosses and other organic particles.

 Situation map of the gorges: